Fees and benefits

 Remuneration to other top management

-The structure of total remuneration to management comprises fixed remuneration consisting of basic salary and fringe benefits (company car and mobile phone benefit), as well as short-term and long-term incentives.
+The structure of total remuneration to management comprises a fixed remuneration, consisting of the basic salary and fringe benefits (unlimited car and mobile phone benefit), as well as short-term and long-term incentives.

 The Board of Directors decides on the terms of service of other top management based on the Managing Director’s proposal.
-Other management executives shall not receive separate remuneration for their work in the management group or other internal management organs within the Olvi Group.
+Other management executives do not receive separate remuneration for their work in the management group or other internal management bodies within Olvi Group.

 Short-term incentives (STI)

-Short-term incentives are performance bonus schemes in which the monitoring period is maximum of one accounting period.
-The Board of Directors shall decide upon the basis for definition of the incentive.
-The goal of short-term incentives is to encourage and reward the realisation of short-term business strategy and the achievement of operational and financial targets.
+Short-term incentives are performance bonus schemes in which the monitoring period is at most one accounting period.
+The Board of Directors decides on the basis for the determination of incentives.
+The goal of short-term remuneration is to encourage and reward the realisation of the short-term business strategy and the achievement of operational and financial targets.

 Long-term incentives (LTI)

-The objectives for long-term incentives include increasing shareholder value, improving competitive ability, supporting profitable growth and relative profitability, and making operational management and key employees committed to the company.
+The objectives of long-term incentives include increasing the shareholder value, improving competitiveness, supporting profitable growth and relative profitability, and making the operational management and key employees committed to the company.

 A more detailed description of the existing incentive schemes can be found in the financial releases.

-Pension of the other management is determined on the basis of valid legislation.
+The pension of members of the management group is determined in accordance with valid legislation.
 They belong to the Finnish TyEL pension scheme.
-One can retire on old-age pension between 63 and 68 years of age, and the pension is determined on the basis of an increasing percentage.
+A member can retire on old-age pension between 63 and 68 years of age, and the pension is determined on the basis of an increasing percentage.
 The company’s pension schemes are defined contribution plans.

 Terms and conditions of termination and serving notice

-Terms and conditions of termination and serving notice of the other management are determined on the basis of the collective agreement applied by the company.
+Terms and conditions of termination and serving notice of other management are determined on the basis of the collective agreement applied by the company.
 The company has no severance pay agreement.